xie00059/xie00059.github.io/content/news/240930-junior-pc.md

 +++
-title = "I am happy to be selected as a Junior PC Member at MSR 2025." date = "2024-09-30"
+title = "I am happy to serve as a technical track PC at MSR 2025." date = "2024-09-30"
 [extra]
 category = "career"